-- 20.4.1 Two student trustees are elected annually by Student Senators. - 20.4.2 A Student trustee mentor will be assigned by the Chair of the Board to advise student trustees. - 20.4.3 Student trustees will provide a report to The Board at least twice per year to inform The Board of Student Senate activities. - 20.4.4 Student Trustees co-chair Student Senate meetings which are held monthly throughout the year.
+20.4.1 Two student trustees are elected annually by Student Senators.

+20.4.2 A Student trustee mentor will be assigned by the Chair of the Board to advise student trustees.

+20.4.3 Student trustees will provide a verbal report to The Board at least twice per year to inform The Board of Student Senate activities.

+20.4.4 Student Trustees co-chair Student Senate meetings which are held monthly throughout the school year.

+20.5 School Year Calendar Committee

+20.5.1 This committee is guided by the Education Act, legislation, Ministry of Education timelines and collective bargaining agreements.